 - Gina Johnson, Fourth and Fifth Grade Teacher at O'Loughlin Elementary School in USD 489 Hays;

 - Bryan Scruggs, Instructional Coach at Seitz Elementary School in USD 475 Geary County; and

 - Barbara Tholen, Journalism Adviser/Graphic Design Teacher at Lawrence High School in USD 497 Lawrence.

 Through the support of the Bank of America Charitable Foundation, each Master Teacher will be presented with a check for $1000.

 The recipients were selected by a 10-member committee including representatives from the Kansas Association of Colleges of Teacher Education, Kansas Principals Association, Kansas Association of School Boards, Kansas Association of Secondary School Principals, Kansas National Education Association, Kansas National Education Association – Student Program, ESU’s Kappa Delta Pi student organization, and representatives of the 2020 Kansas Master Teacher class.

-Due to the COVID-19 pandemic, the 2020 Kansas Master Teachers as well as the 2022 Master Teachers will be honored on Master Teacher Day to be held Wednesday, April 6 at Emporia State University.
+Due to the COVID-19 pandemic, the 2020 Kansas Master Teachers as well as the 2022 Master Teachers were honored on Master Teacher Day on Wednesday, April 6 at Emporia State University.
 The Kansas Master Teacher program suspended recognizing individual teachers for 2021.

 Since 1980, Bank of America has pledged more than $100,000 to permanently endow the Kansas Master Teacher awards.
 In 1984, the Black family of Broken Bow, Oklahoma, established an endowed chair for Kansas Master Teachers.
 The fund provides a stipend to bring two Master Teachers to Emporia State for several days.
 During this time, the teachers present to classes of education students.